rajat19/DesignPatterns/README.md

 - **Command Pattern -** encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.
 - **Adapter Pattern -** converts the interface of a class into another interface the clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces
 - **Facade Pattern -** provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.
+- **Template Pattern -** defines the skeleton of an algorithm in a method., deferring some steps to subclasses.
+Template Method lets subclass redefine certain steps of an algorithm without changing the algorithm's structure